skyvers/Aged-care/readme.md

 ![Facility](doc_src_img/chapter4/5.jpg "Facility")

-Enter the detail of facility in the fields
+Enter the detail of facility in the fields and click on "Ok" or "Save" button.

+**Ok button:** This button performs Save and Close action on cliked.
+This will save the changes and return you in previous page.

+**Save button:** This button will save any changes you perform in the current page when you click on it.

+So, press Ok or Save as you go.

 ![Facility field](doc_src_img/chapter4/6.jpg "Facility field")